 Find out how to test the Jira Connector without risking live data in the Testing the Jira Connector article.

 To import any Jira data as individual Meisterplan projects, complete the following:

 Step 1: Click on More Actions in the toolbar of the Portfolio Designer and select Import from Jira:

 You may then be prompted to log in to your Jira account.
-Learn more about this step in the Access to Jira and Login article.
+Learn more about this step in the Jira Authorization and Login article.